If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 Methodology FAQ

-Is the LBL author-choice severity band system clinically validated?
+Is the LBL severity band system clinically validated?

-What evidence supports the cross-tool referrals from The Tired archetype?
+What evidence supports the cross-tool referrals from the Searching archetype?

-The Tired archetype links to the LBL Sleep-Cognition Optimizer, Anxiety Test, and Depression Test because the comorbidity epidemiology (Kessler 2006) shows that adults with ADHD have ~25% concurrent sleep disorders, ~24% anxiety, and ~19% depression.
-When symptoms appear without DSM-5 dominance pattern, alternative explanations are statistically more likely than primary ADHD.
+The Searching archetype and the comorbidity block link to the LBL Sleep-Cognition Optimizer, Anxiety Test, and Depression Test because comorbidity epidemiology (Kessler 2006) shows adults with ADHD have substantial concurrent rates of sleep disorders, anxiety, and depression — and several of these conditions produce ADHD-like symptoms on their own.
+When symptoms appear without a dominant domain pattern, alternative explanations are statistically more likely than primary ADHD.
 Chronic sleep deprivation in particular produces a near-perfect mimic of inattentive ADHD.
 The cross-referrals are evidence-driven, not aesthetic.

 Why no Spanish or other language translations yet?